mojtaba-peyrovi/coursera-NLP/First-Natural-Language-Processing-with-Classification-and-Vector-Spaces/README.md

 ### Log Likelihood:
 #### Ratio of Probability:
-IN photo bayes_step_2.jpg, we calculated the Niave bayes inference condition rule for binary classification which is called the **Log Likelihood**.
+In photo bayes_step_2.jpg, we calculated the Niave bayes inference condition rule for binary classification which is called the **Log Likelihood**.
 Now, we have a table with a percentage of frequency for each word and since we use Laplacian smoothing, none of the frequency values is zero.
 Now we can calculate the ratio of probability like this: </br>
 <img src="https://render.githubusercontent.com/render/math?math=\ratio(W_{i}) = \frac{P(W_{i}|Pos)}{P(W_{i}|Neg)}" width="250" class="center"></br>